Is Hidradenitis Suppurativa a Disability?

 - Fistulas: These are more like sores that leak pus.
 These sores take a long time to heal.
 If scarring occurs, they may form tunnels under the skin that can connect together.

 Individuals that have hidradenitis suppurativa may experience one of the symptoms or all of the symptoms.
-The symptoms may also come and go, but there are some people that consistently have the bumps.
+The symptoms may also come and go, but many people suffering from this condition will have persistent painful bumps.

 Hidradenitis Suppurativa Diagnosis